Chaeng-Ploypaphat-S/restaurants-finder-api/README.md

 # Restaurants Finder API
-A simple RESTful API built with Flask for finding restaurants along with their menus and popular dishes.
+RESTful API built with Flask for finding restaurants along with their menus and popular dishes.

+## Tech
+- Flask
+- SQLAlchemy

 ## Setup Instructions